CS5008-khoury-lionelle/TeamActivities/Module05/README.md

 Go ahead and work on this as a group.

 ### Writing Bubble Sort (40 Minutes)
 While bubble sort is well documented you should try writing it, talking it through with your partners.
-A bubble sort will be two nested four loops to be success.
+A bubble sort will be two nested for loops.
 One that goes through the entire array, and one that is performing the swaps on each number.
 The print should be setup in the 'outer-loop' so you can see what the array looks like after each pass.
+Don't forget to put `if(print)` before your print, or your code may slow down considerably when you are testing large arrays.

 ## Deeper Understanding
 As you write the bubble sort, make sure to comment on each line what it is doing and why.
 Bubble sore is well documented, so it is more important that you understand the why than coming up with a creative solution.

 1. Bubble sort is $O(n^2)$.
-Looking at the algorithm can you explain to your partner why that is?
+Looking at the algorithm can you explain to your group why that is?
 2. Can you come up with an array that will generate the "worst case"?
 3. Can you come up with an array that will generate the "best case"?
    * By default, the best case is the same, but can you optimize it?